v8/v8.dev/src/docs/feature-launch-process.md

 ## Steps {#steps}

+All features and their current step must be consistently tracked in [`src/flags/FEATURES.md`](https://cs.chromium.org/chromium/src/v8/src/flags/FEATURES.md) where you can also find more information on the code changes required for moving through the steps.

+This file also serves as a reference for *Chrome Security* and others to determine the state of a *feature* at a specific point in the Git history.

 ### Inception

 This is the *step* in which implementation in V8 is starting, but there might not be a [Chrome feature entry](https://chromestatus.com/features) or even a proper name for the *feature*.
 Code might be in local branches only or submitted to the main branch, guarded behind a *feature flag*.